 National Teaching Fellowship Scheme (NTFS)

 The National Teaching Fellowship Scheme recognises and rewards excellent learning and teaching and is funded by the Higher Education Funding Council for England (HEFCE), the Higher Education Funding Council for Wales (HEFCW), and the Department for Employment and Learning in Northern Ireland (DELNI).
-It is open to all higher education institutions and further education colleges in England, Northern Ireland and Wales who have more than 100 FTE students and are funded by HEFCE, HEFCW, or DELNI.
+It is open to directly-funded higher education institutions and further education colleges in England, Northern Ireland and Wales.
+A full list of eligible institutions is provided each year when nominations open.

 Up to 55 awards of £10,000 are made to recognise individual excellence.
 The award is intended for National Teaching Fellows' professional development in teaching and learning or aspects of pedagogy.

-- updating the list of eligible institutions - see Eligible Institutions document*
+- updated the list of eligible institutions to reflect mergers and name changes (see Eligible Institutions document)*;

-*Please note that this list is based on early forecasting for registration.
-If your institution meets the threshold as stated on the Eligible Institutions document and is not on the list, please contact us as firstname.lastname@example.org
+*Please note that for England this list is based on early forecasting for registration.
+If your institution resides in England, meets the threshold as stated on the Eligible Institutions document, and is not on the list, please contact us as email@example.com.

 NTFS 2012 Review